 - Development system

-- Machine on which developers work to customize code; and install extensions, themes, and language packages from Magento Marketplace.
+- Machine on which developers work to customize code; and install extensions, themes, and language packages from Commerce Marketplace.
 In addition, you make all configuration changes on your development system.
 You can have many development systems.

 - Build system